cjlee112/bjjdb/basics.rst

     with your whole body.
   * as he falls backwards, twisting to your left, roll with him to side control or mount.

 :transition:
+  :title: kata guruma takedown
+  :type: takedown
+  :from: standing_face_off:A
+  :to: side_control:A
+  :opportunity:
+    You get inside grip on his collar.
+  :video: youtube:ZfpJsI6_kvQ

+:transition:
+  :title: haymaker defense
+  :from: standing_face_off:A
+  :to: back_clinch:A
+  :opportunity:
+    you can see punch coming
+  :video: youtube:jIh9C41e4Dw

+:transition:
+  :title: o soto gari takedown
+  :type: takedown
+  :from: standing_face_off:A
+  :to: side_control:A
+  :opportunity:
+    You have "steering-wheel control" over his body.
+  :video: youtube:UKJR9fdSN4g

+:transition:
+  :title: body fold takedown
+  :type: takedown
+  :from: standing_face_off:A
+  :to: mount:A
+  :video: youtube:4kfL4fCIPx8

+:transition:
+  :title: pull guard
+  :from: standing_face_off:A
+  :to: closed_guard:A
+  :opportunity:
+     you control opponent's body so you can pull him down into closed guard
+  :video: youtube:9WD4ryE1pSU
+  :video: youtube:SxYhwxqi-UM

+:transition:
   :title: One Leg Takedown